Financial Abuse: Understanding it and Overcoming it

 Financial Abuse in a Relationship

 Financial abuse is a form of intimate partner violence.
-Oftentimes, this kind of abuse goes hand in hand with emotional abuse and sometimes even physical abuse.
+It often goes hand in hand with emotional abuse and sometimes even physical abuse.
 Abusers don’t generally stick to one form – they tend to escalate.

 This is abuse Book